Allyson Maynard Gibson: Political career and public service

 At the 2 May 2002 general election, she was elected as a member of Parliament representing the New Providence South–Pinewood constituency, and in the new Progressive Liberal Party (PLP) government was appointed to the Cabinet as the first Minister of Financial Services and Investments.
+In the 2007 Bahamian general election, Byron Woodside was declared winner in the Pinewood election court recount by 49 votes against Maynard Gibson.

 Following the PLP victory in the May 2012 general election, she was sworn in as attorney general, holding the office until the change of government after the general election in May 2017.
 She is also vice-chair of the Caribbean Financial Action Task Force and the second vice-chair of REMJA (the Attorneys General of Central and Latin America).

 Over the years, her work has included significant legal reforms, such as statutory maternity leave with guaranteed employment upon return to the workplace after confinement, protecting the identities of rape victims and domestic violence and sexual harassment laws.
 Well known as an advocate for the rights of women and children, she was president (2009–11) of the International Women's Forum (IWF) and the IWF Leadership Foundation, is also a past president of the Nassau (Bahamas) chapter of The Links, Incorporated, a member of Zonta International (an organization with the mission of advancing the status of women), and is regularly involved with voluntary work connected with the empowerment of girls and women and a variety of social issues.
 She has been associated with many voluntary groups including the Chance Foundation (working on education reform), the Anglican Church Women, the Bahamas Women's Forum and, as founding director, the Yellow Elder Community Library Association and the Senior Citizen's Centre.

 She outlined her principles in a 2009 interview: "'...I believe that women and men must work together to build a better country and a better world,' she said.
 'I am a part of a loving family that has for generations been dedicated to public service.
 My grandmother Meta Davis Cumberbatch has been called the mother of the arts in the Bahamas."Meta Davis Cumberbatch, Pioneer of The Arts", Our Culture Warriors.
 (My grandmother) Georgiana K. Symonette, was the secretary of the Women's Suffrage Movement.
 My mother, Zoe, Lady Maynard, served in World War II, was the first female juror in the Bahamas and was a trade unionist, among other community involvement.
 (These women) gave me living examples of being agents of positive change.
 I hope to be a similar example to my daughters, Zoe and Demetra.
 Also my husband Max, whose family also continues to be involved in public service, is a tower of strength,' said Senator Maynard-Gibson."

-Ms. Maynard-Gibson reportedly worked as a lawyer for, and helped FTX, the crypto exchange accused of losing $7 billion U.S.D. become the first crypto exchange to be registered under the Bahamas system of digital asset regulation.
-The Southern District of New York United States attorney's office has described this as one of the biggest frauds in financial history.